Skip to Content

 Pros

-• September and October bring about the rutting season for the elk in the park, an awesome thing to experience.
+• September and October are rutting season for the elk in the park, which is awesome.

 • The wildlife are out and about and look healthy from their summer feast.

-• The opening of school in September guarantees that there are fewer crowds in the fall season.
+• The opening of school in September guarantees that there will be fewer crowds in the fall season.

 • You might catch some early snow in the higher elevations.